 Once you have obtained an accurate inventory of all your software using a good inventory tool you will then need to calculate your entitlement.

 At this point you can begin to match up your licenses to your software, this sounds simple but can be a very complex and time consuming process which can take you several days.
-So there are three key steps you need to take; normalization of your software inventory, gain a deep understanding how the software is being used within your organisation, and lastly match the license entitlement to the normalized inventory data.
+So there are three key steps you need to take; normalization of your software inventory, gain a deep understanding how the software is being used within your organization, and lastly match the license entitlement to the normalized inventory data.

-Normalization of software inventory
+Normalization of Software Inventory

-Understanding how the software is used
+Understanding how the Software is Used

 It is not enough to count the number of time a software has been deployed. it is important to understand whether the software which has been deplyed is being used and if it is how often.
 Things to consider include:

 - Does it matter whether the software is run on physical or virtual servers?